lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

                                  kT abund redshift norm specfile

     Create a thermal spectrum and write it to a file.
+The abundances of individual elements can be set by supplying optional arguments in the form of --O=0.5, --Mg=0.6, etc.

     positional arguments:
       kT                    The temperature in keV.